Scott Edinburgh

 Currently, Berkeley Haas, Chicago Booth, Columbia Business School, Duke Fuqua, INSEAD, London Business School, MIT Sloan, Kellogg, NYU Stern, UCLA Anderson, UVA Darden, Wharton and Yale SOM are among the top programs that accept the Executive Assessment test for EMBA candidates.

-Columbia Business School, Duke Fuqua, MIT Sloan, NYU Stern, and UVA Darden also accept EA scores for full-time MBA applicants.
+Columbia Business School, Duke Fuqua, NYU Stern, Georgetown, UVA Darden, UCLA Anderson, CMU Tepper and Texas McCombs also accept EA scores for full-time MBA applicants.

 Looking for help with the test prep process?
 Whether you are studying for the GMAT, GRE or EA, Personal MBA Coach is here to help you reach your goals.
 Visit our tutoring services to begin raising your score today!